frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 Many times, during the day, we need to remind ourselves that I am here to give God glory.
 On some occasions, receiving some praise is a sign of friendship and can help us along the path of goodness.
 But we should direct that praise towards God in all simplicity.

 It's one thing to receive a word of praise, a sign of being well received; it's another thing altogether to look for praise.
-And we must always be careful and attentive when we are praised or commended, since, as St. Gregory the Great said, "...many times our poor soul goes off the right path, as soon as it is applauded...thus it finds its delight more in being called happy than in actually being so.
+We must always be careful and attentive when we are praised or commended, since, as St. Gregory the Great said, "...many times our poor soul goes off the right path, as soon as it is applauded...thus it finds its delight more in being called happy than in actually being so.
 And that thing which should have been a reason for praising God becomes instead a cause of our separation from him" (Gregory the Great, *Moralia in Job).*

 In the Gospel, Our Lord points out the result of good deeds done without a right intention: "They have received their reward" (Matt.
 6:2,5), He says, referring to the Pharisees, who wanted to be praised and well thought of.